Murder of Jason Gage

-Jason Gage (1976 – March 11, 2005) was a 29-year-old gay man who was murdered in his Waterloo, Iowa, apartment.
+Jason Gage (1976 – March 11, 2005) was a 29-year-old gay man who was murdered in his apartment in Waterloo, Iowa, United States.
 The murder was compared by the national press to the slaying of Matthew Shepard and prompted a push for citywide laws protecting LGBT people.

 Background

 Jason Gage was last seen alive on March 11, 2005, socializing with friends in Waterloo's downtown bars.
 Sometime that night he went home to his apartment in the Russell-Lamson building.
 With him was 23-year-old Joseph Lawrence.
 Gage was originally from Oelwein, Iowa.
 He'd lived in Chicago and Milwaukee before moving to Waterloo years earlier.
 He settled downtown, and worked waiting tables in the Italian restaurant of his apartment building.
 He enrolled at the College of Hair Design in Waterloo, Iowa, in January 2003, and his friends said he dreamed of working in a big city salon.

 Lawrence was born in Seaford, Delaware.
 He was removed from his birth parents after severe abuse and spent several years in foster care before being adopted at age 5.
 He moved with his adoptive parents to Maryland, New Jersey, and then to Ohio.
 During his time in Ohio, he decided he no longer wanted to be adopted and moved back into foster care at age 16.
 From there, he moved to Phoenix, Arizona, and then on to New Mexico.
 In early 2003, Lawrence moved from Farmington, New Mexico, where he had been an oil worker to Cedar Falls, Iowa, to be with his girlfriend—Elizabeth Hostetler—who was six months pregnant with their child.
 The couple—who had been together for a year—decided to move to Cedar Falls, because Hostetler had many "lifelong friends" in the area who could help with the baby.
 Hostetler said she introduced Gage and Lawrence about a week before Gage's murder.
 Hostetler had met Gage through an acquaintance and had known him for about two years.